-Cataract patients improve vision with combined use of Can-C Eye Drops and Synergistic, Amino Acid Compound, Can-C Plus Capsules.
+Patients with ripe cataract further improve vision with combination of Can-C Eye Drops and Can-C Plus Capsules.

 A New Breakthrough from, Innovative Vision Products Inc.

 Can-C Plus Capsules, now available in US and European Markets: Patents: (WO 2004/028536 A1; WO 94/19325; WO 95/12581; WO 2004/064866 A1)

 Synergism of histidyl dipeptides and amino acids proven to be beneficial in ophthalmic treatments.

 With the knowledge that there is a natural range of the histidyl dipeptides within mammalian tissues we have investigated possible synergism between them in respect of antioxidant activity in ophthalmic treatments.

-Considering the efficacy of N-acetylcarnosine eye drops in the therapeutic treatment of ripe cataracts, we now theorize that, declining visual acuity, along with the onset of ‘halo’ effects and vitreous lesions, including floaters and even elevated IOP, may be a result of diminished Glutathione levels within the eye.
-Glaucoma support information “New research supports the protective effect of vitamin E, N-acetylcysteine as well as mitochondrial permeability transition (MPT) inhibitors in the management POAG” Dr. Yuan He more information
+Considering the efficacy of N-acetylcarnosine eye drops in the therapeutic treatment of ripe cataracts, we now theorize that, declining visual acuity, along with the onset of ‘halo’ effects and vitreous lesions, including floaters and even elevated Intra-Ocular Pressure, (Glaucoma support information) may likely be due to diminished Glutathione levels within the eye.

-In a separate pilot study, ripe, human, age-related, cataract is significantly reversed over a period of 5 months, with the application of Can-C™ N-acetylcarnosine eye drops (2 drops twice daily) combined with Can-C Plus™, 1 capsule (two times daily).
+In a separate pilot study, ripe, age-related, cataract is significantly reversed over a period of 5 months, with the application of Can-C™ N-acetylcarnosine eye drops (2 drops two times daily) when combined with Can-C Plus™, 1 capsule (two times daily).

-We found that the L-Histidine ingredient in Can-C Plus acts synergistically with other natural imidazole containing Peptidomimetics (N-acetylcarnosine, L-carnosine) as antioxidants.
-Our results show that combining imidazole containing compounds at near physiological concentrations results in hightened synergistic anti-oxidant activity.
+We found that the L-Histidine ingredient in Can-C Plus Capsules acts synergistically with other natural imidazole containing Peptidomimetics (N-acetylcarnosine, L-carnosine).
+Our results show that combining imidazole containing compounds at near physiological concentrations results in heightened synergistic anti-oxidant activity.
 The clinical and experimental data demonstrate the improved effectiveness and safety of the combined treatment modality.

 The oral consumption of the N-acetyl-cysteine ingredient in Can-C Plus, boosts reduced glutathione levels in the human crystalline lens.
 As indicated in the Figure 1, ripe age-related cataract is significantly reversed within 5 months of combined treatment.